ALbanLR/MinAfkastUi/README.md

-# MinAfkastUi
+# MinAfkastApi
-A low key personnal tracker of different income sources
+A restful API providing the wanted information or updates for financial positions